DragonGawain/dndNotes/story.md

 -   There are 12 younglings that we have left to kill
 -   Tyrah went unconcious and was brought back three times, so madness!
 -   There is a javelin of mine on the ground

+## Session 6 - Mar 14, 2025

+Very short session due to life reasons and people not showing up (they had valid reasons).
+Garrus left due to life things (and will never be spoken of again).
+Combat quest ended early.
+We didn't get to complete the combat event.
+Asteria - emerald
+Me - amethyst
+tyrah, alma, vevinier - blue saphire

+Ogo and Alma both got a weapon from the reward.
+We all level up to level 2.